What is this service?

 Applications follow the K23 application format.
 Requirements include: a translational research proposal intended to lead to future impact on human health or behavior, a plan for training and career development, a description of a strong mentoring plan, a specific budget with budget justification, and letters of support.

 Who can use this service?

 Postdoctoral scholars who are interested in obtaining additional career development and training in translational research should consider applying to PTSP.
-The PTSP fellowship is intended for those who wish to expand their training from basic/social science into translational research.
-Applicants should hold a PhD and be a postdoctoral fellow at the University of Michigan.
+The PTSP fellowship is intended for those who wish to expand their training from basic science into translational research.
+Applicants should hold a PhD and be a postdoctoral fellow pr research investigator at the University of Michigan.

 At what stage in my research should I contact MICHR about this service?

 When you are ready to advance your research into a translational project in preparation for an independent research career and are in need of protected time to focus on your career development, you should consider applying for the PTSP.
 To ensure that applicants prepare competitive proposals, candidates are strongly encouraged to contact us as soon as they decide to apply for the PTSP.

 How much does this service cost?